 Educational Support Services (E.S.S.) provides clinical support services to children, youth, parents and teachers in the St. James-Assiniboia School Division.
 Our professional team includes: Speech/Language Pathologists, Social Workers, Psychologists, Reading Clinicans, Physiotherapists, Occupational Therapists, Teacher for the Deaf and Hard of Hearing and a Behaviour Intervention Team.
-It also includes both the Indigenous Education and English as an Additional Language teams, which provide support in the areas of curriculum and instruction to all divisional staff.

 Objectives of Educational Support Services